rtca2023/rtca2023.github.io/pages_Lyon/m1-tmp.md

   <td>
     <details>
     <summary>
-      <em>Padé approximation for a class of hypergeometric functions</em>
+      Padé approximation for a class of hypergeometric functions
     </summary>
     <blockquote>In a recent work in collaboration with Makoto Kawashima with established new (effective) irrationality measures for values of functions which belong to a certain class of hypergeometric functions (including shifted logarithmic functions and binomial functions).
 In this talk, we will try to explain the ideas behind our proofs and constructions.
   </blockquote>